 This is the sixth and final instalment in my very brief history of architecture in England, seen through the lens of the examples posted on this blog.
 It covers the period between the end of World War I and the mid-1950s and, as before, it’s a partial history, reflecting the diversity of this period without including examples of every style and movement.
 As well as producing a variety of styles and movements, the 20th century was also a time when, as technology developed and ways of life changed radically, a host of new building types evolved.
 Three groups of examples are power stations, the buildings created to house and maintain motor vehicles, and structures to do with aircraft.
 There are many more.

-For now, I’ve chosen a 1955 cut-off point.
-There’s plenty of information and opinion about more recent architecture on the web and I feel more comfortable looking at and commenting on architecture from before this date.
+For now, I’ve chosen 1955 as my main cut-off point, although I make the occasional foray into the 1960s and 1970s.
+There’s plenty of information and opinion about more recent architecture on the web and I feel more comfortable looking at and commenting on architecture from before this period.

 Revival and nostalgia